Today I’m going to show you absolutely everything you need to know about Margalef Spain climbing.

 The main Margalef climbing guide, aptly named “Margalef,” just came out with a new edition in 2019.

 It is an incredibly well put together guidebook, with great route descriptions, approaches and photos of all the crags.

-The rock climbing Margalef guide also includes a simple system to recommend routes; a star being for a good route and a “Top 10” being for an excellent route.
+The Margalef Spain climbing guide also includes a simple system to recommend routes; a star being for a good route and a “Top 10” being for an excellent route.

 This comes in very handy when you’re new to the area and trying to test out the classics.

 I’m not aware of the guide being available online, however, it can be found all over town like in the “La Botiga” grocery store and El Pont campsite for instance.

 Authored by none other than Dani Andrada, the guide offers the select crags of Margalef and many of the other excellent crags in the area.

 Though it is understandably less in depth than the full Margalef guide, this has more than enough to keep you occupied for weeks (or months) on end.